UAH-Computer-Science/cs453-project-template/apps/api/README.md

   -H "Content-Type: application/json" \
   -d '{"username": "user", "password": "user-password"}'
 ```
-After the user logs in, the application will send a Bearer token, which will allow the user to access the application.
+After the user logs in, the application will send a Bearer token, which will allow the user to access the routes within the application.

 ## How to send a JWT with a request.
 Once you login and receive the Bearer token, you will use that for most of the remaining routes.
 The bearer is passed in the request with the -H modifier.
 Here is an example of a GET /tasks request using the bearer token: